vbala29/Projectile-Tracking-System/README.md

 **S.P.L.A.T CIWS Turret In Action** *(Short Video)* https://youtu.be/M7niDRb0H9w

+*The Turret System, Cameras, and Radar Operator LCD*
 <img width="1427" alt="The Turret System with Cameras and Radar LCD" src="https://user-images.githubusercontent.com/56012430/165188330-ddabab07-831e-414f-8a18-d6097b6f1c5d.png">

+*The Remote Command Website used to control Turrert Laser and Monitor Real Time Position of Turret*
 <img width="1439" alt="The Remote Command Website for the Turret" src="https://user-images.githubusercontent.com/56012430/165188180-9a2c7414-455c-43a6-b066-fe21175eeee3.png">

+# Components
+**Servo Turret System (Relevant Files: src/Custom_Servo.c, include/Custom_Servo.h, src/main.c)**

+We wrote a servo motor control library for the SG90 servo motor (datasheet [here]("http://www.ee.ic.ac.uk/pcheung/teaching/DE1_EE/stores/sg90_datasheet.pdf")).
+Note that this library was limited to the use of one 8-bit and one 16-bit timer on the Atmega328P microcontroller (see header file for the specific output PWM pins for the servos).
+This meant that both servos were not able to operate with the same level of precision in movements.
+Using this library, in main.c the system clock was prescaled by 1/2 to bring the frequency to 8MHz; however the library can operate at any CPU frequency so long CPU_FREQ and PRESCALE macros in it's header are changed.

+**262k-color TFT-LCD Radar Display**

+We wrote a LCD graphics library for the ST7735R (datasheet [here]("https://www.crystalfontz.com/controllers/Sitronix/ST7735R/"))